kaiachain/kaia-docs/docs/nodes/core-cell/install/install-consensus-nodes.md

 #### Setup Rewardbase <a id="setup-rewardbase"></a>

-As a reward of participating in the consensus of the Kaia network, CN operator will receive KLAY.
+As a reward of participating in the consensus of the Kaia network, CN operator will receive KAIA.
 For this reason, it is required to set an address on the configuration file `kcnd.conf`.

 The ways to create a new account are various, but the `kcn` also provides the functionality.
 You can check the help message with the following command.